aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsx-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSX to DOTM</h2>

+The XLSX format is a Microsoft Excel Open XML Spreadsheet format, which is used to store data in tabular form.
+It is widely used for data analysis and data manipulation.
+However, the DOTM format is a Microsoft Word Open XML Macro-Enabled Document format, which is used to store documents with macros.
+It is mainly used for creating documents with complex formatting and macros.
+Therefore, it is necessary to convert XLSX to DOTM in order to use the data stored in XLSX format in a DOTM document.

+<h2>How Aspose.Total helps for XLSX to DOTM Conversion</h2>
-For a Python developer, who is trying to add a XLSX to DOTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSX and DOTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLSX and DOTM files.
+It helps to automate the conversion process from XLSX to DOTM.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSX file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to work with XLSX files.
+It can read, write, and manipulate XLSX files.
+It also provides features to convert XLSX to HTML.
+The Aspose.Words for Python via .NET API provides features to work with Microsoft Word documents.
+It can read, write, and manipulate Word documents.
+It also provides features to save HTML into Microsoft Word formats.

+Therefore, Aspose.Total for Python via .NET API can be used to automate the conversion process from XLSX to DOTM.
+It provides features to convert XLSX to HTML and save HTML into Microsoft Word formats.
+It helps to save time and effort of the developers in converting XLSX to DOTM.

 {{% /blocks/products/pf/feature-page-summary %}}